 - Install and regularly check smoke detectors.
 Dispose of hot ashes outside in a fireproof bucket.

 - Install a fireplace screen around your fireplace.

-- Place baby gates across stairways or entries to rooms that could pose unsafe exposure, such as the kitchen, bathroom, garage, laundry room, or basement.
+- Place baby gates across stairways or entries to rooms that could pose unsafe exposure.
+This includes the kitchen, bathroom, garage, laundry room, or basement.
 Choose gates that can be fastened to the wall with durable hardware.

 - Add doorknob covers to your outside doors to prevent your child from falling off a deck, balcony, or the stairs.

 - Secure windows with barrier netting or protective window guards.
 Window guards should prevent the window from opening more than 4 inches.
 Window screens are flimsy and can be pushed out.
 Choose window guards you can easily undo in the event of a fire.

 - Use barrier netting around decks and balconies.